thekevinscott/google-image-search/README.md

 This is a quick and dirty python script to fetch images from Google's search API and save them.

+Google limits results to only the first 100 from a search, so keep that in mind when querying for images.

 ## Usage

 ```